 History of Wines

-Wine is one of the popular drinks that has its history dating back to as early as 7000BC in China, 6000BC in Georgia and 4000BC in Georgia.
+Wine is one of the popular drinks that has its history dating back to as early as 7000BC in China, 6000BC in Georgia and 4000BC in Sicily.
 The first known mention of grape-based wines in India is from the late 4th-century BC writings of Chanakya, the chief minister of Emperor Chandragupta Maurya.

 The drink is popular across many of the European countries and America.
 Italy, Spain, France and USA produce the maximum wine across the globe.
 Consumption of wine is the highest in these countries in the world.

 Wine making has existed throughout India’s history.
 Portugese and British encouraged Wine Making during the period of Colonization.
 The major states producing wine in our country includes – Maharashtra, Karnataka, Tamilnadu, Andhra, Punjab and Kashmir.

 This was a wonderful evening spent at the launch of Kādu Wines launch event, ‘India’s first wine for a cause’.
 It was great to hear the voices of Rajeev Samant, Bittu Sahgal and Cecilia.
 The evening was fun chatting and interacting with fellow Wine Connoisseurs, Chefs, Bloggers and friends.
 Thanks to Murali & his team for doing the background work and making the event a success.
 I am looking forward to trying the Kādu Wines in future and recommend the same to all.

 Picture of souvenir given by Kādu – Sula Vineyards/Wines.